Official Information Act Guide

 An OIA request isn't the place for a political rant.
 Limit yourself to things that will be useful for the person who will be handling your request.

 Since examples always help, here's a

-I swapped the order of a few paragraphs and made some minor changes to the wording to better match the template given here.
+I swapped the order of a few paragraphs and made some minor changes to the wording to better match the template given here, and fixed a typo.
 You can find the original request on FYI:

 Strip searches in New Zealand prisons example of a request that I've sent:

 Last year, the Department of Corrections released information regarding the number of strip searches conducted per month from June 2011 to July 2015, which was the most recent month for which data was available at the time of the request (reference C76659).

 The data released also included the number of contraband finds during strip searches per month, and in response to a separate request (C77649) the same information was provided for "Reasonable Cause" strip searches, according to section 98(3)(a) of the Corrections Act 2004.